disaverio/DEM_heightmap/README.md

 ## Use

-`three.js` lib is bundled in compiled file, so all you have to do is include `DemHeightmap.js` with direct include in html page or with an AMD loader.
+Since `three.js` lib is bundled in compiled file, all you have to do is include `DemHeightmap.js` with a direct include in html page or with an AMD loader.

 Then create an instance of `DemHeightmap` passing it a configuration object, and invoke `.render()` method: